alibaba/pipcook/docs/tutorials/component-image-classification.md

   }
 }
 ```
-Through the above plugins, we can see that they are used separately
+Through the above plugins, we can see that they are used separately:

 1. **@pipcook/plugins-image-classification-data-collect** This plug-in is used to download the dataset that meets the image classification described above.
 Mainly, we need to provide the url parameter, and we provide the dataset address that we prepared above
 1. **@pipcook/plugins-pascalvoc-data-access** Now that we have downloaded the dataset, we need to convert the dataset to pipcook format so that we can use the model later